pycroscopy/atomai/README.md

 ### Variational autoencoders (VAE)

 AtomAI also has built-in [variational autoencoders (VAEs)](https://arxiv.org/abs/1906.02691) for finding in the unsupervised fashion the most effective reduced representation of system's local descriptors.
-The available VAEs are regular VAE, rotaionally and/or translationally invariant VAE (rVAE), and class-conditined VAE/rVAE.
+The available VAEs are regular VAE, rotationally and/or translationally invariant VAE (rVAE), and class-conditined VAE/rVAE.
 The VAEs can be applied to both raw data and NN output, but typically work better with the latter.
 Here's a simple example:
 ```python
 # Get a stack of subimages from experimental data (e.g. a semantically segmented atomic movie)
 imstack, com, frames = utils.extract_subimages(nn_output, coords, window_size=32)